 These farmers who intensified their crop production were also more likely to retain native vegetation, the study showed.
 They also changed the types of crops they grew.
 They moved away from lower-yielding crops, such as cassava, and planted higher-yielding ones, such as grains.
 These findings emphasize how improved productivity in one agricultural area can shift activities and save lands from clearings.

-Brazil can achieve enormous agricultural gains without the need for deforestation or the removal of natural vegetation.
 2. Adapting Soybeans to the Brazilian Cerrado Raises Productivity, Shifts Investments away from Deforestation (Assunção and Bragança 2015)